kailash-manasarovar/statement/docs/timeline/2023/december.md

 - Here is an example of it coming up again in [April 2024](../2024/april.md#google-searches).
 Scroll to the bottom pic and you will see the `@jctot19` profile pic with this tweet underneath it.

 ![message for me](../../content/tweets/igual3.png)

+- She asks me how would I feel if he walked in the room right now.
+- I believe she was asked to ask me that by criminals to see if the honey-trap 'relationship' was still a possibility.

 ## I see someone in town from Twitter